Clariteia/minos-documentation/docs/quickstart/setup.md

 To be able to provide all that environment functionalities, `minos` relies on external dedicated libraries.
-For example, to read or store data in postgres database `aiopg` is used, to publish or subscribe to kafka topics `aiokafka` is used and to expose a REST interface `aiohttp` is used.
+For example, to read or store data in postgres database `aiopg` is used, to publish or subscribe to kafka topics `aiokafka` is used and to expose a REST interface `aiohttp` is used, the chosen API Gateway in this case is `kong`.
 In any case, the `minos` philosophy is that the surrounding technologies must not be frozen to these and each of project must have its own ones so the list of supported databases and brokers will be increased in future `minos` releases.

 Another important thing to know is that `minos` relies on latest `Python` functionalities so the minimal required version is `3.9` or greater.
 One of the reasons are the use of *async* code together with *type hinted* code.